I-5 – Secret Creek Fish Passage Project

 • July 2025

-• January 2026
+• February 2026

-I-5 NB will return to existing three-lane configuration.
+I-5 NB returned to existing three-lane configuration.

 • March 2026

-I-5 SB will return to existing three-lane configuration.
-Old Highway 99 closure begins.
+I-5 SB returned to existing three-lane configuration.

 • December 2026

-Project will be complete.
+Project expected to be complete.

 Project funding